drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 ### Reinforcement Learning AI

-Reinforcement learning is a AI thechnique designed to allow an AI to learn from its success.
+Reinforcement learning is a AI technique designed to allow an AI to learn from its success.
 It defines for each combination of inputs and for each action a success index.
 If given a combination of inputs (state)